SyxP/integral-domains/content/post/the-diagonal-argument.md

 +++
 title = "The Diagonal Argument"

-date = 2018-03-30T00:00:00
+date = 2018-03-30
-lastmod = 2018-03-30T00:00:00

 draft = false

-tags = ["compsci", "complexity"] summary = "The Diagonal Argument is used to establish the cardinality of the reals.
+tags = ["compsci", "complexity"] summary = "The Diagonal Argument can be used to establish the cardinality of the reals.
 Here, we investigate its implication in complexity theory, as well as the limitations of the method."

 [header]
 image = ""